-Business faces huge competition these days due to the advancement in technology.
+The following article provides an outline for Modern Data Integration.
+A business faces huge competition these days due to the advancement in technology.
 Organizations should be able to utilize information and create new knowledge to lead their business.
-Innovations in technology and interconnectivity of things are generating an enormous amount of data every day.
+Innovations in technology and the interconnectivity of things are generating an enormous amount of data every day.
 Data integration helps to move the data from the source to the target.

 Data Integration Areas

-Data Integration is a term which covers many distinct areas like
+It is a term that covers many distinct areas like:

 Data Integration Process

-In this process should involve all the departments in a company.
-In this process, you should ask yourself few questions.
+This process should involve all the departments in a company.
+In this process, you should ask yourself a few questions.

 - What are the objectives of data integration?